frankflucero/CX-Best-Practices/README.md

 3. Infrastructure: what people, process changes do we need to deliver vision
 4. Tech: need to invest to become data driven and efficient

+TEAMS THAT LEARN CONTINUOUS IMPROVEMENT FROM FAILING:
+Failure hurts, but individuals and groups can derive major benefits from the experience, under the right conditions.
+According to a study published in the journal Organization Science, teams that prioritize psychological safety and have a clear system to share the lessons they have learned with others are especially capable of benefiting from setbacks.
+That ideal combination helps employees feel like it’s okay to share, rather than hide, their failures and it allows them to view teammates as resources, not rivals.